Transfer records to QSA

 QSA collects and manages Queensland public records of enduring value with ongoing usefulness or significance to the state.
 These records are then made available for present and future generations.

-Note: Records that are open or with a restricted access period less than 30 years will be prioritised for transfer.
 Please contact the QSA Transfers Officer if you have any questions.

 All digital permanent value records must remain in your agency as they cannot be transferred to QSA at this time.

 Hybrid records may also need to remain in your agency.
 They contain both digital and physical components, which ideally should be transferred at the same time.
 Please call the Transfers Officer to discuss.